wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 1. Click the green <strong>Start trial</strong> box.

-   Notice the word "capacity" instead of "instances" because Fabric is a <strong>serverless</strong> service.
+   REMEMBER: Notice the word "capacity" instead of "instances" because Fabric is a <strong>serverless</strong> service.

-1. Click "Start trial" to start a 30-day trial.
+1. Click "Start trial".

    PROTIP: In your Calendar, add a reminder to cancel the trial before the 30 days are up.